The US Navy from 1790 to the Civil War

 The USS Michigan cruised the Great Lakes unhindered and, after the Draft Riots in New York City in 1863, it was called upon to offer an admonitory presence in Detroit and Buffalo.

-The Confederacy considered several plans to attack from Canada several times.
+The Confederacy pondered several plans to attack the USA from Canada.
 In 1863 Lieutenant William Henry Murdaugh drew up a scheme for a small group of naval officers to travel to Canada, purchase a Canadian-crewed steamer, and attack the USS Michigan on Lake Erie.
 The Confederates aimed to control the locks and shipping on the Great Lakes, but the ambitious plan was not approved.

 On 19 September 1864 twenty Confederate supporters disguised as passengers boarded the American steamer Philo Parsons, and seized command of the ship later near Kelly’s Island.
 Acting Master John Yates Beall and his men were on a mission to liberate the Confederate prisoners at Johnson’s Island.
 Their plan also involved the capture of the USS Michigan, which was guarding a Union Prisoner of War Camp in Sandusky Bay, Ohio, and then to conduct raids on commerce and attacks on Great Lakes cities.
 Confederate agent Charles H Cole was operating among the officers of the USS Michigan, but his deception was uncovered, and he was arrested When the Philo Parsons and its pro-Confederate crew approached Johnson’s Island, Cole was unable to send the agreed signals to Beall.
 The mission was abandoned, and the conspirators retreated to Sandwich (Windsor), Canada, where they stripped and burned the vessel.
 The USS Michigan continued to patrol the Great Lakes for decades after the Civil War and was renamed USS Wolverine in 1905.